Ernest Hanbury Hankin: Bacteriophages

-Researches in Bombay
+Researches in Agra and Bombay

-Hankin moved to Bombay following an outbreak of plague in 1905.
-During this period he took some interest in vultures at the Towers of Silence, which had apparently increased in numbers.
-Hankin wrote on the Bubonic plague (1899) and "On the Epidemiology of Plague" in the Journal of Hygiene in 1905, but his interests also drifted towards the subject of flight, possibly through his observations on vultures.
-In 1914 he published Animal Flight about soaring flight in birds, based on observations he made, particularly of gulls and vultures, in Agra.
-He introduced a technique to plot the flight path of soaring birds by tracing their movements on a horizontal mirror.
-He identified thermals and currents as a requirement for soaring and dynamic soaring.
-His work on soaring birds caught the interest of Cambridge mathematician turned meteorologist Gilbert Walker who was also at Simla who discussed the role and nature of thermals and eddies in providing birds with the lift needed.
-With D. M. S. Watson, at the time a lecturer in vertebrate palaeontology at University College London, he also published a pioneering paper on the flight of pterodactyls in the Aeronautical Journal (1914).

 Hankin studied immune responses with experiments where he injected rabbits with tetanus to induce immunity in them.
 He took their serum and injected them in rats to demonstrate how the immunity could be transferred.
 Hankin started the practice of using potassium permanganate in wells as a means for controlling cholera.
 His theory was that the germs needed organic matter to survive and that permanganate would oxidize it and make it unavailable.
 In 1895 the press noted that Hankin had been overzealous with his experimentation and had infected himself with cholera by drinking water that he thought had been treated using potassium permanganate.
+The efficacy of this method of disinfecting wells was however questioned in later studies.
 The editors of the journal Science Progress lamented that Hankin had been largely unrecognized for his contributions to human health and hygiene: "Hankin's work has been of greater importance to India than the work or no-work of many persons who have received more honours and acknowledgements.
 Really, in some respects the British remain barbarians to the present day, and he should write an article on the mental ability of the Indian Powers-that-Be !"
-The efficacy of this method of disinfecting wells was however questioned in later studies.
 When he retired in 1922, he was awarded a Kaisar-i-Hind Medal of the first class.

+Hankin moved to Bombay at the end of 1896 after he was posted as a member of the Bombay Plague Research Committee under Major R. Manser (who died of the plague in 1897).
+Hankin contracted a mild case of bubonic plague and recovered.
+During this period he took some interest in vultures at the Towers of Silence, which had apparently increased in numbers.
+Hankin wrote on the Bubonic plague (1899) and "On the Epidemiology of Plague" in the Journal of Hygiene in 1905.

+His interests also drifted towards the subject of flight, possibly through his observations on vultures.
+In 1914 he published Animal Flight about soaring flight in birds, based on observations he made, particularly of gulls and vultures, in Agra.
+He introduced a technique to plot the flight path of soaring birds by tracing their movements on a horizontal mirror.
+He identified thermals and currents as a requirement for soaring and dynamic soaring.
+His work on soaring birds caught the interest of Cambridge mathematician turned meteorologist Gilbert Walker who was also at Simla who discussed the role and nature of thermals and eddies in providing birds with the lift needed.
+With D. M. S. Watson, at the time a lecturer in vertebrate palaeontology at University College London, he also published a pioneering paper on the flight of pterodactyls in the Aeronautical Journal (1914).
+He also studied butterflies and their flight.
+He noted the brightness of patterning on the underside of Papilio demoleus and considered if it was a warning for aerial predators.